 To find specialized directories in your niche, do a Google search for “[your niche] directory.”
 For example, “SEO agency directory,” “accountant directory,” etc.

 There’s no great mystery to link building: if you publish valuable content, it’s more likely that people want to link to it.
 If you’re new to content creation; these are the steps to create that:

-- Research your niche – You want to make content that helps your target consumer get the information they need or their job done.
-Try answering something that your target audience wants to know?
+- Research your niche – You want to make content that helps your target consumers get the information they need or their job done.
+Try answering something that your target audience wants to know.
 For help with this, type a keyword in to Answer the Public.
 Then, create useful content that helps them.

 - Study your competitors – You don’t want to steal content from your competition, BUT you can take inspiration from the content that’s attracting backlinks for them.
 The best way to find out what’s working for a rival is through SEO competitor analysis.

 - Publish high-quality content to your website – When you understand what your visitors are searching for, and what’s drawing links for your competitors, it’s time to create some homegrown share-worthy content.

 3. Promote your Content with Outreach